leecher1337/mgoodies-skype/scriver/Docs/scriver-readme.txt

 4. FAQ
 ------
-Q:How to use multiple containers ?
-A: Drag&drop tabs while holding down CTRL key.
-If a tab is dropped on an existing container it will be added to it.
-If a tab is dropped outside any existing cotainer a new one will be created.
-CTRL key needs to be pressed only when a tab is being dropped.

 Q: Where can I find new versions of Scriver, report bugs or request new features ?
 A: http://developer.berlios.de/projects/mgoodies.